kylefmohr/pysky/README.md

 RateLimit-Policy: 3000;w=300
 ```

+## Installation / Setup

+1. Clone the repo, add it to PYTHONPATH, pip install -r requirements.txt

+2. Set up a database connection.
+PostgreSQL and SQLite work, but other databases supported by the Peewee ORM should also work.

+    * PostgreSQL: If the official PostgreSQL environment variables are set: (PGUSER, PGHOST, PGDATABASE, PGPASSWORD, optionally PGPORT) then that database will be used.
+    * SQLite: If those aren't set, the SQLite database `$BSKY_SQLITE_FILENAME` will be used.
+If that isn't set then ":memory:" will be used, an ephemeral in-memory database.
+    * Alternatively, you can instantiate a Peewee database object yourself and pass it to the BskyClient constructor as `peewee_db` to override any database environment variables.

+3. Create database tables: run `./pysky/bin/create_tables.py`

+4. (Optional) Set authentication environment variables for username and app password: `BSKY_AUTH_USERNAME`, `BSKY_AUTH_PASSWORD`.
+If only public endpoints are going to be accessed, these aren't needed.
+Credentials can also be passed to the `BskyClient` constructor as `bsky_auth_username` and `bsky_auth_password`.

 ## Tests

-Note that the tests will talk to the live API and are partly designed around the state of my own Bluesky account.
+Note that some of the tests will talk to the live API and are partly designed around the state of my own Bluesky account.
 They're really only meant to be useful to me.
 But check them out if you'd like and modify as needed.
 Only `test_non_authenticated_failure` and `test_rate_limit` would (potentially) do any writing to the account, and only in the case of failure.
 The tests only use an ephemeral in-memory database and won't touch the environment-configured database.

+## Compatibility & Limitations

+Pysky was developed with Python 3.13.0 on Ubuntu 24.04.1 but also tested on Windows 11/Python 3.10.4.

+How well the media features work on Linux may depend on how Python was built/installed and/or what underlying OS packages are installed.
+The video features depend on ffmpeg being present.
+Handling uncommon media formats or edge cases are likely outside the scope of this project.